Make in India: Automobiles

 General Motors announced an investment of US$1 billion to manufacture automobiles in Maharashtra.

 In April 2017, Kia announced that the company would invest over $1.1 billion to build a car manufacturing plant in Anantapur, Andhra Pradesh.
 The facility is the company's first manufacturing plant in India.
 Kia stated that it would hire 3,000 employees for the plant, and it would produce 300,000 cars annually.
 Construction of the plant began in mid-2017 and has been completed in March 2019.
-The first vehicles are scheduled to roll off production lines in mid-2019.
+The plant began production in 2019 with an SUV model specifically designed for the Indian market.
 Kia president Han-Woo Park announced that the first model produced at the plant would be an SUV(sport utility vehicle) specifically designed for the Indian market.
 Park also added that Kia would invest over $2 billion and create 10,000 jobs in India by 2021.

-In March 2016, B.K Modi group announced that it is going to set up an electric bus manufacturing plant near Moradabad, Uttar Pradesh.
-The investment is through a technological tie-up with BYD.

-In July 2017, SAIC Motor announced that it is going to invest ₹2,000 crore ($300 million) to build a car manufacturing plant in Halol, Gujarat.

-In mid-2017, European automobile major PSA announced that in a partnership with CK Birla Group, it is going to build a car manufacturing plant in Tamil Nadu at the cost of ₹7,000 crore ($1.03 billion).

-Elon Musk has recently reiterated his intent to join Make In India with all electric car manufacturer Tesla commencing partial operations by 2019 and full operations by 2020.

-Smart Grade Company will setup a vehicle plant in Jamshedpur

 Automobile components

 Hitachi announced an auto-component plant in Chennai by 2016 with an increase in their India employees count from 10,000 to 13,000.

 Aviation

+Before the Make in India campaign had been put in motion, the first deal to have been done under the broader Atmanirbhar Bharat campaign was the Fairchild-Dornier 228's manufacturing by the Hindustan Aeronautics Limited, by Pushpindar Singh Chopra.
 French drone manufacturer LH Aviation announced a manufacturing plant in India to produce drones.
 During Magnetic Maharashtra: Convergence 2018, Thurst Aircraft Pvt Ltd signed a MOU with Govt. of Maharashtra to build an aeroplane manufacturing plant near Palghar district (roughly 140 km north of Mumbai) with an investment of ₹35,000 crore($5.2 billion).